 Hyatt Regency Vancouver – Two Double Bed Room with Balcony

-Thus, I’ve asked our contributor Amy to share some of her thoughts on a recent stay at the Hyatt Regency Vancouver as well, when she had stayed in the Two Double Bed Room with Balcony.
+Thus, I’ve also asked our writer Amy to share some of her thoughts on a recent stay at the Hyatt Regency Vancouver as well, when she had stayed in the Two Double Bed Room with Balcony.

 On our last stay at the Hyatt Regency Vancouver, we had stayed in a Two Double Bed Room with Balcony, which was an upgrade from the standard Two Double Bed Room we had booked.